Cal Raleigh Preview, Player Props: Mariners vs. Rangers

-On Friday, Cal Raleigh (.286 batting average in his past 10 games, with two doubles, two home runs, three walks and six RBI) and the Seattle Mariners play the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
-First pitch is at 10:10 PM ET.
+Cal Raleigh -- hitting .256 with two doubles, two home runs, two walks and six RBI in his past 10 games -- will be in action for the Seattle Mariners against the Texas Rangers, on September 30 at 7:15 PM ET.

-In his last game, he strung together two hits (going 2-for-4) against the Rangers.
+In his most recent game he had a hitless showing (0-for-4) against the Rangers.

 Sportsbook Promo Codes